avro-kotlin/avro4k/README.md

 - `NoOp` (default): keeps the original kotlin field name
 - `SnakeCase`: converts the original kotlin field name to snake_case with underscores before each uppercase letter
 - `PascalCase`: upper-case the first letter of the original kotlin field name
+- If you need more, please [file an issue](https://github.com/avro-kotlin/avro4k/issues/new/choose)

 First, create your own instance of `Avro` with the wanted naming strategy: